garimaj2108/Lab-Session-7/README.md

 https://public.tableau.com/profile/garima8871#!/vizhome/FinancialMarketsdonotpunishdatabreaches/Story1?publish=yes

 Data Sources: Yahoo Finance

 Downloaded csv file from Yahoo Finance for all three companies and cleaned it using Jupyter.
+Jupyter notebooks are linked in this repository for your reference.
+P.S: I still have data from Lab Session 3, but this time I decided to download data directly from the source and clean it

 Detail about how data is compared:
 In this visualization I have compared three large data breaches from companies like Equifax (2017), Anthem(2015) and Verizon(2017) in the year that they occured.